Pylons/pyramid/docs/narr/security.rst

 :app:`Pyramid` provides facilities to create and check CSRF tokens.

-By default :app:`Pyramid` comes with a session-based CSRF implementation :class:`pyramid.csrf.SessionCSRF`.
+By default :app:`Pyramid` comes with a session-based CSRF implementation :class:`pyramid.csrf.SessionCSRFStoragePolicy`.
 To use it, you must first enable a :term:`session factory` as described in :ref:`using_the_default_session_factory` or :ref:`using_alternate_session_factories`.
-Alternatively, you can use a cookie-based implementation :class:`pyramid.csrf.CookieCSRF` which gives some additional flexibility as it does not require a session for each user.
+Alternatively, you can use a cookie-based implementation :class:`pyramid.csrf.CookieCSRFStoragePolicy` which gives some additional flexibility as it does not require a session for each user.
-You can also define your own implementation of :class:`pyramid.interfaces.ICSRFStoragePolicy` and register it with the :meth:`pyramid.config.Configurator.set_default_csrf_options` directive.
+You can also define your own implementation of :class:`pyramid.interfaces.ICSRFStoragePolicy` and register it with the :meth:`pyramid.config.Configurator.set_csrf_storage_policy` directive.

 For example: